jjvanzon/Circular-Language-Spec/spec/classes.md

 <img src="images/object-reference-without-class-1.png" width="325" />

-The 'untyped' object reference can point to an object of any class.
-It points to an object, which has *Class A*.
-The 'untyped' object reference did not specifically point that out.
+The object reference *does not* point out a class.
+Therefor it can point at an object of *any* class.
+It points at an object, which so happens to be of *Class A*.

 <img src="images/object-reference-without-class-2.png" width="325" />